Aljutor/yandex_weather/README.md

 # Yandex Weather custom component for Home-assistant.
-Thanks to
+Thanks to bastshoes and apaex
 This is custom component for Home-assistant.
 Component work with Home-assistant starting 0.92 or later.